 Soil C concentrations were greater at lower elevations (P < 0.05) and sites that did not experience the 1947 fire (P < 0.05, Fig. 7A and Tab.
 6).
 Soil N did not vary between sites (P > 0.05, Fig. 7B and Tab.
 6).
 Soil C/N was 15% lower at high elevation sites (P < 0.05, Fig. 7C and Tab.
 6), but we found no significant disparity in C/N when either fire history or fire history x elevation interactions were examined (P > 0.05 in both cases).

-Soil Water Retention, CEC and pH
+Soil Water Retention

 There was an interaction between elevation and fire history on soil water retention (SWR; P < 0.01, Fig. 7D and Tab.
 6), with markedly higher values at Gorham cliffs, the low elevation site that experienced fire, as compared to other sites.
-Our linear model indicated that cation exchange capacity (CEC) was higher at the high elevation sites (P < 0.05, Tab.
-6), but this was not confirmed by our post-hoc Tukey’s tests, which indicated no difference between sites (Fig. 7E).
-Soil pH was not different between sites (P > 0.05, Fig. 7F and Tab.
-6).

 DISCUSSION

 Elevation, as opposed to fire history, was the dominant driver of plant and ecosystem processes we measured according to our measurements.
 This result that persistence capacity was more important than recovery capacity at Mt.
 Desert Island, at least over the last 100 years.
 Our findings underscore differences between recovery capacity and persistence capacity pathways and provide an explanation to resolve an enigma of persistence of pitch pine at Mt.
 Desert Island in the absence of fire.
 Elevation This factor played a role in several meaningful ways.
 First, we confirmed increased elevation favored efficiency (e.g., foliar water use efficiency (Wang et al 2017; Chen, Wang and Jia 2017) over growth.
 Further, we found trees at higher elevation, particularly those in the former 1947 fire district, persevered despite noteworthy challenges including less density, greater distance between conspecific neighbors and evidence of less reproduction.
 At the highest elevations on South Cadillac trail, we expected to find the steepest slopes but they were far less inclined than those at Gorham cliffs.
-Topography was found to be instrumental in shaping population expansion especially in combination with elevation exclusive of disturbance effects.
+Topography was found to be instrumental in shaping population expansion especially in combination with elevation exclusive of disturbance effects at lower elevation.
 We anticipated that low elevation (<50 m) populations would feature a greater number of close conspecific neighbors as a function of no fire history, a relatively gentle slope (<10°), and tendency towards a southerly aspect (µ=180°).
 Of greater interest was the finding that, despite an absence of recent fire history at Wonderland (none since at least 1900 or so) contrasted with a much more recent fire event at Gorham cliffs, population density, mean distance between population members and overall growth dimensions were more robust at Wonderland.